calebomondi/fvkry-prvnta-platform/README.md

 - Smart Contracts: Solidity (ERC-20 and ETH support)
 - Frontend: ReactJS with Vite
 - Backend: Node.js and ExpressJS
-- Tools and Libraries: Hardhat, OpenZeppelin, WalletConnect, Wagmi and viem.
+- Tools and Libraries: Hardhat, OpenZeppelin, WalletConnect, Wagmi and viem

 ## More
 For detailed documentation on the smart contract, frontend and backend, view each individual repo readme file.